Dewey G. Whetsell

 The mountain climber who explained, “We climb that mountain because it’s there,” answered correctly.
 Everyone knew there was nothing up there to justify climbing to its cold and brutal top.

-Outer space may offer the answers to some important questions about our planet—some relevance to our existence, but even if it did not, it would not change anything.
+some relevance to our existence, but even if it did not, it would not change anything.
 We’re going.
-Whatever exists, must be touched by us—“blessed” by us.
+Whatever exists, must be touched by us“blessed” by us.
 Not necessarily in arrogance.
-Maybe even with humility, or in reverence, like the shaky hand that finally touched the top of
+Maybe even with humility, or in reverence, like the shaky hand that finally touched the top of Mt.
+Everest.
+The humanly-touched thing.

-Rocks and dust, dead as dirt, surrounding a tiny sprig of clover, tiny in its green promise, need only sit with patience.
-As sure as life, the clover will reach out its diminutive tentacles—indomitably and unquestioningly—to touch the dead dirt and “bless” it.
+indomitably and unquestioninglyto touch the dead dirt and “bless” it.
 Likewise, the astronaut will risk it all to bless the black, dead silence with the living.
 Blackness, more expansive than the human mind can grasp, will be invaded by the strangest sound ever heard in that cold….breathing.

 TAKE MY HAND